Stocks fall sharply after bond market warns of recession

-NEW YORK -- Stocks fell sharply Wednesday after the bond market threw up another warning flag on the economy.
+NEW YORK -- Stocks fell sharply Wednesday after the bond market raised another warning flag on the economy.

 The yield on the 10-year Treasury briefly dropped below the two-year Treasury's yield Wednesday morning for the first time since 2007.
 The so-called inversion has correctly predicted many past recessions and is the loudest warning bell yet about a possible recession ahead.

 Investors responded by dumping stocks, more than erasing gains from a rally the day before.
-The Dow Jones Industrial Average dropped more than 600 points in morning trading.
+The Dow Jones Industrial Average dropped more than 700 points in afternoon trading.
 Banks and tech stocks fell sharply, and retailers came under especially heavy selling pressure after Macy's issued a dismal earnings report and cut its full-year forecast.

 Volatility has returned to the markets in August amid rising tensions in the trade dispute between the U.S. and China.
-The S&P 500 is down more than 4 percent as investors fear a prolonged trade dispute could further weaken the global economy.
+The S&P 500 is down more than 4% as investors fear a prolonged trade dispute could further weaken the global economy.

 Economic data from two of the world's biggest economies added to investors' fears.
-European markets fell even more than their U.S. counterparts after Germany's economy contracted 0.1% in the spring due to the global trade war and troubles in the auto industry.
-In China, the world's second-largest economy, factory output, retail spending and investment weakened in July.
+European markets fell after Germany's economy contracted 0.1% in the spring due to the global trade war and troubles in the auto industry.
+In China, the world's second-largest economy, growth in factory output, retail spending and investment weakened in July.

 "The bad news for global economies is stacking up much faster than most economists thought, so trying to keep up is exhausting," Kevin Giddis, head of fixed income capital markets at Raymond James, wrote in a report.

-The losses come a day after stocks rallied when the Trump administration delayed some tariffs on Chinese goods it had planned for Sept.
-1. Fiona Cincotta, senior market analyst at City Index, said that Tuesday's rally brought on by the delay "was short lived - blink and you missed it."
+The losses come a day after stocks rallied when the Trump administration delayed tariffs on about $160 billion in Chinese goods that were set to take effect on Sept.
+1.

-Despite the pullback on tariffs, investors are still worried that the trade war between the world's two largest economies may drag on through the 2020 U.S. election and cause more economic damage.
-Yet, for all its whipsawing up and down, the S&P 500 remains within 5.7% of its record, which was set in late July.
+While the market was falling Wednesday, President Donald Trump took to Twitter to again criticize the Federal Reserve for hampering the U.S. economy by raising rates "far too quickly" last year and not reversing its policy aggressively enough - the Fed cut its key rate by a quarter point last month.
+He also defended his trade policy, even though investors remain worried that the trade war between the world's two largest economies may drag on through the 2020 U.S. election and cause more economic damage.

+"We still see a substantial risk that the trade dispute will escalate further," said Mark Haefele, global chief investment officer at UBS in a note to clients.

-Banks took heavy losses Wednesday.
-Lower bond yields are bad for banks because they force interest rates on loans such as mortgages lower, which means lower profits for banks.
-Citigroup sank 4.9% and Bank of America gave up 4.2%.
+With bond yields falling, banks took heavy losses Wednesday.
+Lower bond yields are bad for banks because they force interest rates on mortgages and other loans lower, which results in lower profits for banks.
+Citigroup sank 5.1% and Bank of America gave up 5%.

 Much of the market's focus was on the U.S. yield curve, which has historically been one of the more reliable recession indicators.
-After briefly trading below the yield on the two-year Treasury earlier Wednesday, the yield on the 10-year Treasury was 1.59% at midday, a touch above the 1.58% yield on the two-year.
+After briefly trading below the yield on the two-year Treasury earlier Wednesday, the yield on the 10-year Treasury was 1.58% in afternoon trading, even with the yield on the two-year.

-If all this talk about yield curves sounds familiar, it should.
-Other parts of the curve have already inverted, beginning late last year.
+Other parts of the yield curve have already inverted, beginning late last year.
 But each time, some market watchers cautioned not to make too much of it.
 Academics tend to pay the most attention to the spread between the three-month Treasury and the 10-year Treasury, which inverted in the spring.
 Traders often pay more attention to the two-year and 10-year spread.

 Each of the last five times the two-year and 10-year Treasury yields have inverted, a recession has followed.
 The average amount of time is around 22 months, according to Raymond James' Giddis.
 The last inversion of this part of the yield curve began in December 2005, two years before the Great Recession tore through the global economy.